Vining Lab at Penn Dental Medicine

 Master’s Student

-Shuchen is a first-year Bioengineering master's student.
-She earned her B.S. in Molecular, Cell and Developmental Biology from UCLA.
+Shuchen is a current DMD student at Penn Dental Medicine.
+She earned her M.S. in Bioengineering from the University of Pennsylvania in December 2024 and B.S. in Molecular, Cell and Developmental Biology from UCLA.
 Her research focuses on elucidating the molecular and genetic reasons behind the mechanical regulation of immune cells.
 In her free time, she enjoys listening to a cappella songs.

 Jedtanut Thussananutiyakul